10 Stunning Cenotes in Riviera Maya, Mexico You Can’t Miss

 Cenotes are natural sinkholes that form when the porous limestone bedrock gives way to reveal underground rivers.

-Cenotes are full of freshwater and, because it is filtered through rock it tends to be very clear.
-Some cenotes are part of large cave systems and some stand alone.
+Cenotes are full of freshwater, and because it is filtered through rock, it tends to be obvious.
+Some cenotes are part of large cave systems, and some stand alone.
 Usually, they have picturesque rock formations hidden beneath the surface.

 There are thousands of cenotes throughout the Yucatán peninsula.
-Some are major tourist attractions with full amenities ranging from changing rooms to restaurants, while others are left in their natural state.
-And of course, there are surely many more cenotes that are yet to be discovered.
+While some cenotes serve as major tourist attractions with full amenities like changing rooms and restaurants, others maintain their natural state.

 With their refreshing water and scenic settings, it’s no wonder that cenote swimming is such a popular activity for visitors to Mexico’s Yucatán peninsula.